 Direct measurements of the mechanical, piezoelectrical, optical, and magnetic properties of individual nanostructues are rather challenging since the traditional measurement methods used for bulk material do not apply.
 Typically, transmission electron microscopy (TEM) and scanning electron microscopy (SEM) have been employed to observe and measure physical dimensions and orientation of nanorods/nanowires.
 However, these conventional methods exhibit major limitations.
 Among these are spatial resolutions, sample preparation techniques, amount of time spent to collect data and so on.
 In addition, besides information on size and orientation no other physical properties characteristics may be investigated by both the TEM and SEM methods.
 On the other hand, atomic force microscopy (AFM) offers a simple, efficient, and non-destructive alternative to not only investigating mechanical properties (size, orientation, elastic properties, etc.) but also electric and magnetic characteristics of ZnO nano-structures.

 Figure 2.
-Based on XE Scanning Technology, XE-Series AFMs provide various SPM modes with outstanding stability and applicability.
+Based on Park AFM Scanning Technology, Park AFMs provide various SPM modes with outstanding stability and applicability.

-The XE scan system is a core feature that gives the competitive edge to the XE-series AFMs.
+The Park AFM scan system is a core feature that gives the competitive edge to the Park AFMs.
 Park Systems’ innovative scanner design separates the Z-scanner from the XY-scanner, enabling exceptional Z-servo performance, orthogonality, and scan accuracy.

-In the XE scan system, the XY-scanner is a Body Guided Flexure scanner, which is used to scan a sample in the X and Y directions only.
+In the Park AFM scan system, the XY-scanner is a Body Guided Flexure scanner, which is used to scan a sample in the X and Y directions only.
 The flexure hinge structure of the XY-scanner guarantees highly orthogonal 2D movement with minimum out-of-plane motion.
-The 2D flexure stage of the XE scan system has only 1-2 nm of out-of-plane motion for the scan range of 50 μm, compared to the inherent 80 nm by the piezoelectric tube scanner of conventional AFMs over the same scan range.
-(See “Technology behind the XE-series AFM” for detail.)
+The 2D flexure stage of the Park AFM scan system has only 1-2 nm of out-of-plane motion for the scan range of 50 μm, compared to the inherent 80 nm by the piezoelectric tube scanner of conventional AFMs over the same scan range.
+(See “Technology behind the Park AFM” for detail.)

 The symmetrical flexure scanner design also makes possible to place much larger samples on the sample stage than could normally be accommodated by a piezoelectric tube type scanner.
 Furthermore, the symmetry enables to keep the scanner balanced even when a sample is loaded, so that the dynamics of the XY-scanner is not distorted by the sample holder and/or the loaded sample.
 Since the flexure scanner only moves in the XY-direction, it can be scanned at much higher rates (10 Hz ~ 50 Hz) than would be possible with a standard AFM.

-The XE-series not only achieves a structural design innovation that yields a trend setting AFM performance, but it also brings state-of-the-art improvements to the electronics.
-The XE Control Electronics incorporates advanced digital circuitry with precision software and hardware components that empower high speed and high capacity data processing, which are designed to enable the scanner, the core unit of the AFM, to provide efficient, accurate and fast control, and to facilitate the acquisition of stable images even beyond a scan speed of 10 Hz.
+The Park AFM not only achieves a structural design innovation that yields a trend setting AFM performance, but it also brings state-of-the-art improvements to the electronics.
+The Park AFM Control Electronics incorporates advanced digital circuitry with precision software and hardware components that empower high speed and high capacity data processing, which are designed to enable the scanner, the core unit of the AFM, to provide efficient, accurate and fast control, and to facilitate the acquisition of stable images even beyond a scan speed of 10 Hz.

 General Investigation of ZnO Nanorod Samples